Glorfingol/web/README.md

 [![Build Status](https://travis-ci.org/lperrod/web.svg?branch=master)](https://travis-ci.org/lperrod/web) [![Coverage Status](https://coveralls.io/repos/github/lperrod/web/badge.svg?branch=master)](https://coveralls.io/github/lperrod/web?branch=master) [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 A light application that allows you to create a simple website.
+Technologies :
+Java 8, Spring Boot 2, Thymeleaf, Bootstrap, Jquery and FontAwesome

 # Configuration
-The main configuration file is application.yml.
+The main configuration file is application.yml
-There you will be able to declare the application name, some log level or format, where is the database and how to connect to it.
+There you will be able to declare the application name, some log level or format, where is the database and how to connect to it

-Please do note that there are several *.properties and you need to change the paths in compliance with your own server.
+Please do note that there are several *.properties and you need to change the paths in compliance with your own server

+# Launch
+Simply run WebLauncher as a java program
+NewsFactory will provide some default blog entries for the website, provided you run WebLauncher with -Dspring.profiles.active=dev as vm arguments
+PageFactory will provide some default values for the website, provided you run WebLauncher with -Dspring.profiles.active=dev as vm arguments
+As for the db, feel free to modify application.yml
+By default, it will use an inline h2 db

 # Language
-Currently only french and english are supported.
+Currently only french and english are supported
+The default locale is Locale.FRANCE
+You can change it in LocaleConfiguration
-Feel free to add any Locale you need.
+Feel free to add any Locale you need
 In order to do so, create the corresponding files in the i18n folder and add your locale in BackDisplayFactoryImpl.computeLocales()

 # Access